Karlovy Vary Region

+The Karlovy Vary Region, as a higher territorial self-governing unit, was created in 2000 in the northern part of the West Bohemian Region.
+The seat of the region is Karlovy Vary.
+In terms of size, number of municipalities, and population, it ranks among the smaller regions of the Czech Republic.
+Its area (3,314 km²) covers 4.25% of the territory of the Czech Republic.
+The Karlovy Vary Region is the third smallest region by area, right after Prague and the Liberec Region.
+By population, the Karlovy Vary Region is the smallest region in the Czech Republic, with approximately 279,000 inhabitants.

 Administrative divisions

-The Karlovy Vary Region is divided into 3 districts:
+The Karlovy Vary Region is divided into three districts:

 At a lower level, the region has 134 municipalities, comprising 56 in the Karlovy Vary District, 40 in the Cheb District and 38 in the Sokolov District.

+Since 1 January 2003, Karlovy Vary Region has been administratively divided into 7 administrative districts of municipalities with extended powers (AD MEP):

 Population

 Karlovy Vary Region is the smallest region in the Czech Republic with a population of less than 300,000.
 Only 11 municipalities have populations greater than 5,000.
 The largest municipality of the region is Karlovy Vary with a population of around 50,000.
-The table below shows the municipalities in Karlovy Vary Region with the largest population (as of 1 January 2019):
+The table below shows the municipalities in Karlovy Vary Region with the largest population (as of 1 January 2024):

 Other significant towns in Karlovy Vary Region are Nejdek, Kraslice, Františkovy Lázně and Horní Slavkov.

 Economy

 Spas

 The region is responsible over half of the county's spa industry.
 Twelve spas are in the city of Karlovy Vary.
 Other spa towns in the region include Františkovy Lázně, Mariánské Lázně, Lázně Kynžvart and Jáchymov.
 The spas are visited by Czechs as well as by people from the rest of Europe, Russia, Israel and North America.
 The Karlovy Vary spa wafer, a local food item, was awarded protected designation of origin (PDO) status by the European Commission in 2011.

 The water from the region is used in locally produced beverages including Mattoni from Karlovy Vary and Aquila from the village of Kyselka.